 Argentina to Brazil:

 From Puerto Iguazu to the Brazilian Iguaçu Falls National Park, it is recommended in doing a day trip.
-Take a bus operated by Rio Uruguay, be sure to check that the front of the bus says Foz do Iguaçu it usually leaves from gate 7 or 9.
-The trip costs AR$65 one way.
+Take a bus operated by Rio Uruguay, be sure that Foz do Iguaçu is mentioned on the front of the bus.
+Busses usually leave from Gate 7 or 9.
+The trip costs AR$65 Pesos one way.
 At the Argentinian border control, everyone, including the driver, gets off to get an exit stamp (it’s safe to leave your baggage on the bus here).
 The bus driver will wait for everyone before continuing over to the Brazilian side.

 Brazil to Argentina: